Title: Promoting crop diversification and soil health for cut flower production

 This project is improving production efficiency, soil health, and economical sustainability.
 The goal of this study is to develop soil nutrient recommendations for dahlia and provide growers with a firsthand experience regarding sustainable nutrient management: the importance of soil testing and only adding nutrients indicated by the test, as opposed to relying on intuition and adding balanced amendments and fertilizers that often lead to excessively high soil nutrient levels (Phosphorus and Potassium) and salinity.
 This project also develops optimum nitrogen rates to increase flower yield.
 We are accomplishing these objectives through our research farm and on-farm trials.

 In addition to this, the study exposed a devastating disease issue for Utah dahlias.
 This created a new collaboration with USU Plant Pathologist, Dr. Claudia Nischwitz, who has now changed her program emphasis to understand cut flower diseases, particularly those of dahlia.
 Through work and funding with Dr. Nischwitz, we conducted a state survey of dahlia diseases and determined dahlias at every surveyed farm had at least one viral disease, and up to three.
 These viruses exhibit a range of symptoms: from visually asymptomatic foliage to severe stunting and discoloration.
 Despite this range of symptoms, virus infection leads to reduced yields, which can be difficult to quantify when all farm dahlia stock are infected (i.e. there is no virus-free “control” for comparison, thus all dahlia can be perceived as a premium high-value, but less productive cut flower).
 Utah State University can now offer testing to growers and other dahlia enthusiasts.
 Drs.
-Nischwitz and Stock have written two grants to supplement SARE funding and other operating funds.
-As a result, we are also developing tools to identify virus presence, expanding soil testing (some viruses are affected by soil nutrient ratios), and increasing consultations and social media presence to address the challenges of growing dahlias.
+Nischwitz and Stock have written four grants to supplement SARE funding and other operating funds, two of which were funded.
+As a result, we are also developing tools to identify virus presence, expanding soil testing (some viruses are affected by soil nutrient levels and ratios), and increasing consultations and social media presence to address the challenges of growing dahlias.
+The PI was also able to work with industry to find plant stock produced from clean laboratory practices that ensures virus-free dahlias for the field season in 2021.

 Lastly, Western SARE’s support has led to a greater understanding of the dahlia wholesale market, particularly florist preferences, which will improve sales for farms.
 Large, out-of-state private farms have standardized an 18-inch stem and clean bloom as a marketable Dahlia ‘Cafe au Lait’.
 However, as part of this study, we are working with a farm co-op that sells to florists and reports pricing and preferences.
 We have found marketable ‘Cafe au Lait’ stems only need to be 6-inches long, which will result in significantly more blooms being classified as marketable, as opposed to culls.

 Nutrient and disease management, as well as the floral market, are critical needs that we are addressing in Utah.
 Support from Western SARE has revealed the urgency and has also helped facilitate communication between researchers and farmers, and farmer-to-farmer.
-The first year of this study provided exploratory data with great breadth, and we are eager to enter the second year of this study.
-2020 will be a year of optimizing findings, as farmers and researchers now have more background in soil fertility management, greater awareness of dahlia disease prevalence, and floral market preferences.
-Therefore, we expect to see changes in production methods – from more selectivity in purchasing dahlia stock, to fertilizer decision-making, to sales.
+The first year of this study provided exploratory data with great breadth, the second year of this study established the widespread issue of dahlia disease, but also improved soil nutrient management.
+2021 will be the final year of the study (per a no cost extension) and will be a year of optimizing findings, as farmers and researchers now have more background in soil fertility management, greater awareness of dahlia disease prevalence, and floral market preferences.
+We have also sourced certified disease-free stock that was lab-cultured to bolster nutrient management results.
+This third year of data will improve the robustness of the field data, as well as allow us to complete a greenhouse study of nitrogen application rates.
+From this, we expect to see changes in production methods – from more selectivity in purchasing dahlia stock, to fertilizer decision-making in the field and greenhouse systems, to sales.